vivid-planet/comet/.changeset/long-dolls-shake.md

 "@comet/admin-theme": patch
 ---

-Override `padding-right` of `MuiTablePagination`

-This fixes the styling of the pagination select in `DataGrid`s.
-Previously, the text and icon stuck together.
+Fix spacing between page number and chevron icon in the pagination select of `DataGrid`